Basic Hypnosis Training Certification

-Our Basic Hypnotherapy Certification course (HP202) is intended for first-time students looking to become certified in the growing field of hypnotherapy.
 This 285-hour part-time distance learning course takes place over 7.5 months (about 10 hours per week), allowing the student to have more flexibility in managing their busy schedule or to complement their work commitments.
 This course can be taken from anywhere in the world through our Virtual Classroom.
 Students are required to complete 6 weekends live classes about one weekend per month) on Zoom.
+A Basic student can seamlessly switch into the Diploma Course at any time.

 HP202 - Basic Hypnotherapy Certification